-Think about it: Anesthesiology is the job that pays the most money, on average ($267,020 a year).1 But only an anesthesiologist is likely to consider his or her profession the most fun in the world.
+Think about it: Anesthesiology is the job that pays the most money, on average ($267,020 a year), according to the OES program.
+But only an anesthesiologist is likely to consider his or her profession the most fun in the world.
 Registered nursing, investment banking, and management consulting are jobs that pay good money as well, but we don't all imagine them as being fun (even though they are to a lot of people).

 So, what are your biggest interests?
 Chances are, you can pursue a career that incorporates one or more of them in some way.
 For example, as you've read previously in this article, marketing, software development, and video game design are fun jobs that pay well if you have a strong interest in using your creativity to promote or produce things that are useful or entertaining.
 And veterinary technology and aviation maintenance are good careers if you love caring for animals or doing fascinating mechanical work.